 Some people who are allergic to birch pollen may also be allergic to celery seed.

 Some of the chemicals in celery stems and seeds can cause the skin to become very sensitive to the sun's UV rays.
 Use sunscreen or sunblock lotions.

-Don’t take celery seeds from a garden packet.
+Don't take celery seeds from a gardening packet.
 These seeds have usually been treated with chemicals.

-Because there have been so few studies of celery seed, researchers don’t really know whether it interacts with other herbs and medications.
-However, people who take these medicines should ask their doctor before taking celery seed:
+Because there have been so few studies on celery seed, researchers don't really know whether it interacts with other herbs and medications.
+However, people who take the following medicines should ask their doctors before taking celery seed.

-Diuretics (water pills) -- Celery seed also acts like a diuretic, so it could make the effects of these medications stronger, raising the risk of dehydration.
+Diuretics (water pills) -- Celery seed acts as a diuretic.
+So it could make the effects of other diuretics stronger and raise the risk of dehydration.

 Blood-thinning medications (anticoagulants and antiplatelets) -- Celery seed contains chemicals that may thin the blood.
-That could make the effects of these medications stronger, raising the risk of bleeding.
-Blood-thinners include aspirin, warfarin (Coumadin), and clopidogrel (Plavix).
+This could make the effects of blood thinners stronger and raise the risk of bleeding.
+Blood thinners include aspirin, warfarin (Coumadin), and clopidogrel (Plavix).